tokyoundergroundbeatzmassive/lazy-bloggers-ai-image-generator/README.txt

 ~English~
 About "text2image-generator"
 This WordPress plugin automatically generates featured images for your posts using OpenAI's API when the post is published, based on the title, category, and tags.
-It's easy to use – just download the zip file from GitHub and install it the same way as any other WordPress plugin.

 Installation steps:
 1. Download the zip file from GitHub.